dddiaz/dddiaz.com/content/post/ndam2021/index.md

 And I have to admit, it is totally correct.
 The people I have met with Type 1 are all absolutely incredible.
-They are also role models for me to look up, because each one brings a unique drive and perspective that reminds me that my goals, my dreams, my aspirations are all still possible.
+They are also role models for me to look up to, because each one brings a unique drive and perspective that reminds me that my goals, my dreams, my aspirations are all still possible.
 They inspire me!

 # Conclusion 🚀